 We support to include Section 4 to the revision of Recommendation ITU-R M.1036 because it covers bands already identified for IMT in the RR (edition 2016).
 Further improvement to the last paragraph of NOTE 1 of Table 4 in Section 4 is proposed with track changes as follows:

 “NOTE 1 – With respect to IMT in the frequency band 1 492-1 518 MHz and the MSS in the frequency band 1 518-1 525 MHz, ITU-R studies were conducted in accordance with Resolution 223 (Rev.WRC-15) and provide possible technical measures to facilitate adjacent band compatibility.
-Frequency arrangements in this band take into account the results of these studies.
+Frequency arrangements in this band should take into account the results of these studies.

 Based on these studies, administrations may consider additional frequency separation below 1 518 MHz at the upper part of G1, G2, or G3 (e.g. a total separation of 0 MHz to 6 MHz).
-This is one of a number of possible measures to facilitate adjacent band compatibility (See Report ITU-R M.[REP.MSS & IMT L-BAND COMPATIBILITY] [and Recommendation ITU-R M.[REC.MSS & IMT L-BAND COMPATIBILITY]]).”
+This is one of a number of possible measures to facilitate adjacent band compatibility.”

 2.3 Regarding NOTE 5 in Section 5